How To Mix Songs Together - With DJ.Studio

 'Studio' DJ Mixing#

-The other approach is known as 'the studio method', simply because this mixing technique can be performed in a studio, at home, or anywhere where you have access to a computer - even in a library!
+The first approach is known as 'the studio method', simply because this mixing technique can be performed in a studio, at home, or anywhere where you have access to a computer - even in a library!

 This type of Studio DJ Software moves away from the traditional approach of 1:1 simulating a mixer and deck setup and instead opts for a more versatile and detailed system.